 What Happens At Two Weeks Of Pregnancy?

 The first day of the reproductive cycle begins as soon as the last menstrual period ends.
-At the beginning of the second week, the dominant follicle containing the egg releases an increased amount of estrogen, stimulating the pituitary gland to release the luteinizing hormone (LH) by day 12.
+At the beginning of the second week, the dominant follicle containing the egg releases an increased amount of estrogeniXA sex hormone responsible for the development of female sexual characteristics , stimulating the pituitary glandiXA tiny pea-sized gland situated behind the bridge of the nose and controls other hormone glands in the body to release the luteinizing hormoneiXHormone that stimulates ovulation in women and causes testicles to make testosterone (LH) by day 12.
 Around day 13, a surge in the LH levels causes the follicles to burst open and release the egg.
-By day 14, fertilization occurs in the fallopian tube followed by implantation in the uterus about six days after fertilization (3) (4).
+By day 14, fertilization occurs in the fallopian tubeiXPair of tubes that carry eggs from ovaries to the uterus in women followed by implantationiXThe process of the embryo finding its way through the fallopian tubes and into the uterus, where it attaches to the walls in the uterus about six days after fertilization (3) (4).

 At two weeks pregnant, the baby is made of only a few cells, and fetal development may not be detectable through an ultrasound.
 The mother’s belly generally does not appear bloated and there are no distinguishable pregnancy symptoms during the second week.
-It could be around the third or fourth week when the typical pregnancy symptoms, such as missed periods, nausea, and vomiting, start to manifest.
+It could be around the third or fourth week when the typical pregnancy symptoms, such as missed periods, nausea, and morning sickness, start to manifest as the embryo develops.

 What Are The Signs And Symptoms At 2nd Week Pregnancy?

 Since fertilization only occurs by the end of the 2nd week, you may not observe any symptoms.
-However, some women might observe (5):
+However, some women might experience (5):

 - Discharge of a fine mucus layer, with an appearance similar to that of an egg yolk.